The Unpainted Woman: Plot

-As described in a film magazine, Gudrun Trygavson (MacLaren) is a beautiful Swedish girl living in the American wheat country where she is employed as a "hired girl" by Mrs. Hawes (Titus).
-Charley Holt (Butler), son from one of the best families in Mullinsdale, cares for Gudrun and asks her to a dance.
+As described in a film magazine, Gudrun Trygavson is a beautiful Swedish girl living in the American wheat country where she is employed as a "hired girl" by Mrs. Hawes.
+Charley Holt, son from one of the best families in Mullinsdale, cares for Gudrun and asks her to a dance.
 When Mrs. Hawes informs Charley's mother and sister of this, at the dance the sister cuts in to separate Charley from Gudrun.
 Charley becomes determined to marry Gudrun, but after they are wed his snobbish relatives cut them off.
 Charley gets a menial job as a mill worker, and Gudrun and he try to make the best of things, but their life is miserable due to Charley's drinking.

 A child is born to them, but after five years of hard drinking, Charley is fatally injured in a saloon fight, circumstances which distress Gudrun.
 Gudrun takes up a small farm with a cabin on it, and works the wheat fields to support her and her child.
-A "bird of passage" named Martin O'Neill (Hall) comes to the farm, and Gudrun feeds him.
+A "bird of passage" named Martin O'Neill comes to the farm, and Gudrun feeds him.
 In return, he assists in the work and helps bring in the harvest, and when the barn catches fire, saves Gudrun and her child.

 Martin is suspected of starting the fire, and narrowly survives an attempted lynching by the excited townspeople.
 It is then discovered that the fire was started by a jealous rival.
 Gudrun and Martin are later wed.